 This was published originally in 1999 shortly before the death of its author.
-It has since been updated in anticipation of Mary MacKillop's canonization
+It has since been updated in anticipation of Mary MacKillop's canbig challenges which Mary had to confront.

 In its present booklet form Bishop Cuskelly describes Mary as being a woman who had walked the way of Jesus, told his truth and lived his life.
 Cuskelly selects six aspects of Mary's spirituality.
 He states that she lived in God's presence; brought Good News to the poor; walked in the way of God's will: went the way of the cross: walked the way of love and that she loved her enemies.